Now here's where it gets tricky..

 ― frogbs, Thursday, 6 December 2012 18:28 (five years ago) Permalink

 I like the Ultravox write-up.
 Good to see him giving them the credit they deserve for shaping his early career.

-― my father will guide me up the stairs to bed (anagram), Thursday, 6 December 2012 19:06 (four years ago) Permalink
+― my father will guide me up the stairs to bed (anagram), Thursday, 6 December 2012 19:06 (five years ago) Permalink